abinit/abinit/doc/tutorial/eph4zpr_gwpt.md

 in particular phonons, Born effective charges (BECs) and the high-frequency dielectric tensor.

-The user should have read the [introduction tutorial for the EPH code](../tutorial/eph_intro.md), the description of the [gstore-based approach](../tutorial/gstore.md), before running these examples.
+The user should have read the [introduction tutorial for the EPH code](../tutorial/eph_intro.md), and the description of the [gstore-based approach](../tutorial/gstore.md), before running these examples.

 Also, you are kindly invited to read the [first GW tutorial](../tutorial/gw1.md) if you are not familiar with the GW implementation in Abinit.